p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Swap out follower necklaces.
 * Receive notification when structures that use fuel run out.
 * Slightly more "dynamic" weather.
+* Modify run, dodge, and lunge speed.
+* Modify base damage dealt.
+* Receive notification when a bed has collapsed.

 Each mod can be enabled/disabled individually from within the config.
 There might be stuff I've missed.